zylon-ai/private-gpt/README.md

 If you want to keep experimenting with it, we have saved it in the [primordial branch](https://github.com/imartinez/privateGPT/branches) of the project.

+> It is strongly recommended to do a clean clone and install of this new version of PrivateGPT if you come from the previous, primordial version.

 ### Present and Future of PrivateGPT
 PrivateGPT is now evolving towards becoming a gateway to generative AI models and primitives, including completions, document ingestion, RAG pipelines and other low-level building blocks.